haxybaxy/dotfiles/README.md

   - to function properly this needs:
     - [media-control cli](https://github.com/ungive/media-control) for the media player widget (works for spotify, youtube, and lots of other sources)
     - [switchaudio-osx](https://formulae.brew.sh/formula/switchaudio-osx) for the volume widget to show which device is currently playing the audio
-    - [Aerospace](https://github.com/nikitabobko/AeroSpace) for the spaces widget and front app (all monitors show all spaces but front app shows only on focused monitor)
+    - [Aerospace](https://github.com/nikitabobko/AeroSpace) for the spaces widget and front app widgets
 - **editors**: Neovim and Cursor with highly vim-ified settings
 - **window manager**: [Aerospace](https://github.com/nikitabobko/AeroSpace)
 - **hotkey daemon**: [skhd](https://github.com/koekeishiya/skhd)